DZamataev/RKXMLDictionarySerialization/README.md

     };
 ```

-so the object mapping described via RestKit should pay attention to the attribute names if prefixing is enabled.
+so the object mapping described via RestKit should pay attention to the attribute names because prefixing is enabled by default.

 ---------------